ballardtj/ballardtj.github.io/_posts/2025-03-17-wages-vs-satisfaction.md

   }
 </style>

-# It's Not (Just) About the Money: Why Job Satisfaction Beats Salary in Employee Retention

 You offer a star employee a generous pay rise – yet a few months later, they hand in their resignation.
 It's a scenario business leaders dread, and it highlights an important question: what really makes employees stay or go?
 A new analysis of Australian workplace data suggests the answer isn't simply a bigger pay packet.
 In fact, findings from the HILDA survey (Household, Income and Labour Dynamics in Australia) reveal that while higher wages do modestly reduce turnover, job satisfaction is a far stronger predictor of whether an employee will still be with you next year.

 ## Wages vs. Satisfaction – What the Data Shows